julanu/speech-transform-asr/README.md

 ```

 After changing your directory to `tools`, follow the installation instructions for KALDI as per the `INSTALL` files present there.
-You can always check if you have all the dependencies by running
+You can always check if you have all the dependencies by running:
 ```
 Speech-Transformer/tools/kaldi/tools$ bash extras/check_dependencies.sh
 ```